LukePappa/myOS/t.md

-Ourism holds that God, who is ultimate truth, goodness, and beauty, is the present moment.

-It teaches that awareness of God may be gained through adherence to the meditative instruction: "Be."

-The aim of Ourism is the universal awakening of humanity.
+Existence is eternal, indivisible, unchanging, boundless, and complete.
+Its appearance is expressible in the language of qualia, qualia in that of physics, physics in mathematics, and mathematics in logic.
+Speaking in these terms, the universe is an act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of itself.
+To live in accordance with your purpose, adhere to the meditative instruction: "Be."